ndegwamoche/php-csv-processor/README.md

 - **File Errors**: Provides descriptive messages if the file cannot be opened or if the file argument is missing.
 - **Email Validation**: Checks and reports invalid email formats.

+### Email Validation

+The `UserUpload` script now includes an email validation feature to ensure that only valid email addresses are processed and inserted into the PostgreSQL database.
+The validation is handled by the `validateEmail` method, which uses PHP's `filter_var()` function with the `FILTER_VALIDATE_EMAIL` filter.

+#### How It Works

+Before inserting user data into the database, the script checks each email address using the `validateEmail` method.
+If an email address does not pass the validation, it will be excluded from the insertion process, ensuring that only properly formatted email addresses are stored.

+#### Benefits

+- **Data Integrity**: Prevents invalid email addresses from being stored in the database.
+- **Improved Data Quality**: Ensures that only valid and usable email addresses are inserted.

+This feature is particularly useful in scenarios where clean and reliable user data is essential for the operation of the system, such as in email marketing or user authentication systems.

 # Code Style and Standards

 ## PHP CodeSniffer